 - Medical Costs:

 2008; WISCONSIN; $46,714 JURY AWARD:

-This dispute involved two trucks.
-At a weigh station, one of them was awaiting service when the second one slid right into the back of the first truck.
-The driver was actually still in the vehicle and sustained moderate whiplash because of the collision.
+This dispute involved two trucks at a weigh station, where one of them was awaiting service and the second one slid into the back of the first truck.
+The driver was still in the vehicle and sustained moderate whiplash injuries caused by the collision.

-He sued the other truck driver and the driver’s employer for negligence.
-His suit alleged that that the defendant employee should have reduced his speed and kept watch to avoid the crash.
-The defendants admitted that they were responsible for the incident and negligent in causing it but denied that the plaintiff’s injuries were as severe as he claimed.
+The injured trucker sued the other truck driver and the driver’s employer for negligence.
+His suit alleged that the defendant employee should have reduced his speed and kept watch to avoid the crash.
+The defendants admitted that they were responsible for the incident and negligent in causing the crash but denied that the plaintiff’s injuries were as severe as he claimed.
 Thus, the sole issue at trial was the extent of damages.
 The jury found that the appropriate amount was $46,714.

 2001; PENNSYLVANIA; $305,000 SETTLEMENT:

 Here, a tractor-trailer truck caused a large chain-reaction crash involving multiple vehicles.
-One of them was in a car and sustained multiple back injuries and whiplash that prevented him from being able to completely return to work.
+One victim was traveling by car and sustained multiple back injuries and whiplash that prevented him from being able to return to work.

 Faced with the obvious prospect of losing in court, he advised his counsel to settle quickly with all victims.
 This plaintiff received $305,000 in an out-of-court settlement for his economic and non-economic damages.

 The 33 years old victim, in this case, was driving through a construction zone when a tractor-trailer truck rear-ended his vehicle. that left him severally injured.
 He had extensive damage to his neck and back and needed multiple spinal surgeries to correct it.